A Swift Water Rescue was Engaged Saturday when

 --New Hampshire conservation officers say a Nashua hiker who spent the night in the woods after conditions delayed his progress was prepared to handle the tough conditions.
 Forty-five-year-old Kevin McDonald headed out Saturday for a nine-mile trek in Livermore near the Kancamagus Highway between Lincoln and Conway.
 To read more, click here.

-The UIAA has published its Mountain Ethics Declaration on December 11 to mark International Mountain Day.
+--The UIAA has published its Mountain Ethics Declaration on December 11 to mark International Mountain Day.
 The Declaration spells out ethics of sportsmanship, respect for cultures and care for the environment, and it was approved at the UIAA General Assembly on October 10.
 To read more, click here.